-On February 20, 2019, we amended and extended the maturity of our Secured Borrowing Facility.
 On February 19, 2020, we amended our Secured Borrowing Facility to, among other things, increase the amount that can be borrowed under the facility to \$2 billion (from \$750 million) and extend the maturity of the facility.
 We hold 100 percent of the residual interest in the Secured Borrowing Facility trust.
-Under the amended Secured Borrowing Facility, we incur financing costs on unused borrowing capacity and on outstandings.
+Under the amended Secured Borrowing Facility, we incur financing costs on unused borrowing capacity and on outstanding advances.
 The amended Secured Borrowing Facility extended the revolving period, during which we may borrow, repay and reborrow funds, until February 17, 2021.
-The scheduled amortization period, during which amounts outstanding under the Secured Borrowing Facility must be repaid, ends on February 17, 2022 (or earlier, if certain material adverse events occur).
-At December 31, 2019, \$289 million secured borrowings were outstanding under the Secured Borrowing Facility and at December 31, 2018, there were no secured borrowings outstanding under the Secured Borrowing Facility.
-For additional information, see Notes to Consolidated Financial Statements, Note 9, "Borrowings" and Note 23, "Subsequent Events."
+On February 17, 2021, we further amended and extended the maturity of our Secured Borrowing Facility such that the revolving period now extends until February 16, 2022.
+The scheduled amortization period, during which amounts outstanding under the Secured Borrowing Facility must be repaid, now ends on February 16, 2023 (or earlier, if certain material adverse events occur).
+At December 31, 2020, there were no secured borrowings outstanding under the Secured Borrowing Facility and at December 31, 2019, \$289 million secured borrowings were outstanding under the Secured Borrowing Facility.
+For additional information, see Notes to Consolidated Financial Statements, Note 11, "Borrowings" and Note 25, "Subsequent Events."